 Also, don’t count out external factors when it comes to protecting yourself from injuries.
 Ensure the windows and doors have solid locking mechanism, with grills and deadbolts installed on each respectively.
 While you do so, keep the nearby police station informed so that they can watch out for burglary related red flags.

 - Have Backup Supplies

 If you reside in a location that experiences power outages, it would be a smart move to have backup supplies including flashlights, candles, and batteries.
 Elderly who live alone with medical ailments will also want to keep enough medicine and non-perishable eatables stored away to ensure they remain on routine, even if they aren’t able to visit the grocery store for a couple of days.
 These supplies may never be used but will keep your mind at peace, which is essential for general well-being.

 Another backup supply to consider is the lock box.
 It enables trusted neighbors and relatives to access your home in case you can’t make it to the doorstep.
 But if your neighbor has several foreclosures, you may be better off hiding the key under the mattress at the doorstep instead of using a lock box.
 Make sure the emergency contact is aware of the location of the key or lockbox.
 Call the concerned party in advance and let them know where you’re going to place the item.

 By taking these measures, you’ll be able to live alone with a greater peace of mind knowing that you’ve made the environment safer for yourself.

-If time comes that you are ready to consider living in a senior living center or in an affordable Independent Living community, look for a place with good services and amenities.
+If time comes that you are ready to go to Carlton Senior Living facility or in an affordable Independent Living community, look for these places that offer good services and amenities.
 You may visit this site for more info about senior and assisted living.
 For senior living options, read more about it here.
 Visit sites like www.lifeatcypresscourt.com/the-community/ for additional guidance.